 Information for Students

-The Law School does not require students to own a personal computer although it is a handy tool for use in class and for taking exams.
 Wood Hall, Boley Law Library and the Legal Research Center have several desktop computers available for student use only.
-The law school mainly supports wireless network connections for personal laptops in most of the buildings and classrooms around the campus for student use.
-The Computer Lab in Wood Hall is available for students who do not own laptops or who need to use a desktop computer for anything school related reason.
+The law school supports wireless network connections for personal laptops in most of the buildings and classrooms around the campus for student use.
+The Computer Lab in Wood Hall is available for students who need to use a desktop computer for anything school related reason.
 The Law School provides a limited number of free printing copies per student.
 That amount is announced at the beginning of Orientation.

 Find out more about Technology at the Law School.